rosiemaguire/Django-crowd-funding-project/README.md

 ## About The Project
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 This project is the back end of a crowdfunding website which has been created to support people with raising funds for their furry children's medical expenses.
+You can find the front end repository [here][front-end-repo].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>